MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 - Deploy a VM using a guest operating system from the [Supported guest operating systems](gpu-partitioning.md#supported-guest-operating-systems) list.

 - Install the GPU drivers on the VM by following instructions from your GPU IHVs.
-For NVIDIA GPU drivers, see the [Nvidia vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).
+For NVIDIA GPU drivers, see the [NVIDIA vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).

 ### Prerequisites for Windows Admin Center